 Hi there!
 I'm a PhD candidate in the Linguistics Department at Stanford University, advised by Dan Jurafsky.
 I'm a member of the Stanford NLP group.
 I publish under my full name, Dorottya Demszky.

 I am invested in understanding how NLP can be put to the service of social good.
-In addition to my education projects, I have worked on dialect feature recognition, emotion detection, and on using natural language processing to understand political issues, such as polarization and propaganda.
+I primarily focus on solving problems in education, but in the past I also worked on dialect feature recognition, emotion detection, and on using natural language processing to understand political issues, such as polarization and propaganda.

 I am grateful to my incredible collaborators, mentors and mentees, who have made our projects possible and have made me a better person and researcher.

 You can reach me at ddemszky [at] stanford [dot] edu.

 - Our team won an HAI Seed Grant for our project titled "Civics Education for a Just and Sustainable Future".

 - I led a workshop on using NLP to analyze textbooks as part of the Women in Data Science workshop series.

 - Our paper on measuring teacher's uptake of student contributions was accepted by ACL 2021.

 - I gave a talk at the Cornell NLP seminar on my recent work on measuring teachers' uptake of student contributions.